doublealogic/sqlalchemy-challenge/README.md

 * Plotted the results using the DataFrame `plot` method.

 * Last used Pandas to print the summary statistics for the precipitation data.

+### Station Analysis

+* Designed a query to calculate the total number of stations.

+* Designed a query to find the most active stations.

+    * Listed the stations and their observation counts in descending order.

+    * Used functions `func.min`, `func.max`, `func.avg` and `func.count` in the query to help with this process.

+* Designed a query to retrieve the last 12 months of temperature observation data (TOBS).

+    * Filtered by the station with the highest number of observations.

+    * Plotted the results as a histogram with `bins=12`